kevsbry/kevsbry/README.md

-### Hi there 👋, Kevin Bryan
+### Hi, I'm Kevin Bryan :wave:
-#### I'm a web developer

 I'm a web developer who has experience in both front-end and back-end development.
-My expertise is React.js when it comes to front-end development, and I'm currently transitioning from golang to node.js / express
+My expertise is React.js when it comes to front-end development, and I'm currently transitioning from golang to node.js / express to become a MERN stack developer one day.

-Skills: REACT / Redux / Redux Thunk / JS / HTML / CSS / Sass / Node / Express
+Skills: React / Redux / TypeScript / JS / HTML / CSS / Sass / Node / Express

-- 🔭 I’m currently working on this page.